bird-house/flyingpigeon/docs/source/descriptions/sdm.rst

 .....................

   * **SDM_csv**
-    species Distribution coordinates are provied by a csv table to be uplaoded
+    species distribution coordinates are provided by a csv table to be uploaded
   * **SDM_gbif**
     species distribution coordinates are fetched from GBIF database based on a scientific name